History of Czechoslovakia: Czechoslovak Socialist Republic (1948–1989)

+In 1950 the government executed Operations K and R, two secret actions carried out by the Communist regime.
+Operation K targeted male religious orders on April 13–14, while Operation Ř focused on female orders in two waves between July and September.
+The goal was to dismantle monastic life, seize church property, and place religious institutions under state control.
 In the 1950s, the Stalinists accused their opponents of "conspiracy against the people's democratic order" and "high treason" in order to oust them from positions of power.
 In all, the Communist Party tried 14 of its former leaders in November 1952 and sentenced 11 to death.
 Large-scale arrests of Communists and socialists with an "international" background, i.e., those with a wartime connection with the West, veterans of the Spanish Civil War, Jews, and Slovak "bourgeois nationalists," were followed by show trials.
 The outcome of these trials, serving the communist propaganda, was often known in advance and the penalties were extremely heavy, such as in the case of Milada Horáková, who was sentenced to death together with Jan Buchal, Záviš Kalandra and Oldřich Pecl.

 The 1960 Constitution declared the victory of socialism and proclaimed the Czechoslovak Socialist Republic (CSSR).

 De-Stalinization had a late start in Czechoslovakia.
 In the early 1960s, the Czechoslovak economy became severely stagnant.
 The industrial growth rate was the lowest in Eastern Europe.
 As a result, in 1965, the party approved the New Economic Model, introducing free market elements into the economy.
 The KSČ "Theses" of December 1965 presented the party response to the call for political reform.
 Democratic centralism was redefined, placing a stronger emphasis on democracy.
 The leading role of the KSČ was reaffirmed, but limited.
 Slovaks pressed for federalization.
 On 5 January 1968, the KSČ Central Committee elected Alexander Dubček, a Slovak reformer, to replace Novotný as first secretary of the KSČ.
 On 22 March 1968, Novotný resigned from the presidency and was succeeded by General Ludvík Svoboda.